SymfonyCasts/messenger/sfcasts/stamps-envelopes.md

-# Stamps Envelopes
+# Envelopes & Stamps

-Coming soon...

-We just got a request from Ponka herself and when it comes to this site, punk gut, his boss, she thinks that when we upload a new photo, her image is actually being added to the image a little bit too quickly.
-She wants it to make, she wants it to feel like, like there's some bigger work going on behind the scenes.
-She wants to actually to take a little bit longer.
-She wants us to delay before we actually add her image.
-So that's what we're going to do and it might sound a little silly to like make your system go slower on purpose.
-Um, but there are use cases for this and it's going to touch on a really important part of the system called stamps and envelopes.
+We just got a request from Ponka herself... and when it comes to this site, Ponka is the boss.
+She thinks that, when a user uploads a photo, her image is actually being added a little bit *too* quickly.
+She wants it to take longer: she wants it to feel like she's doing some *really* epic work behind the scenes to get into your photo.

+I know, it's *kind* of a silly example - Ponka is weird when you talk to her before her breakfast of fresh shrimp.
+But... it *is* an interesting challenge: could we somehow not *only* say: "handle this later"... but also "wait at least 5 seconds before handling it?".

+## Envelope: A Great Place to put a Message

+Yep!
+And it touches on some super cool parts of the system called stamps and envelopes.
-So first open up the controller `ImagePostController` and go up to where we uh, create the `AddPonkaToImage` and dispatch it into the message bus. `AddPonkaToImage` is called our message.
+First, open up `ImagePostController` and go up to where we create `AddPonkaToImage` and dispatch it onto the bus. `AddPonkaToImage` is called the "message" - we know that.
+What we *don't* know is that when you pass your message to the bus, internally, it gets wrapped inside of something called an `Envelope`.

-Now internally, when you pass a message to, uh, the message bus, it's wrapped inside of something called an envelope.
-And you can really imagine a message being put into an envelope.
-Now that's not a really important detail except that one of the superpowers of the envelope is that you can add extra information to it called stamps.
-So yes, literally you a message in an envelope and you can attach a stamps to it in those stance can configure all kinds of things like, um, like transport specific options.
-Like you're using Rabbit Mq, you can pass it like routing keys, um, or how long you want your transport to delay before handling a message.
-So check this out.
+Now, this isn't an especially important detail except that if you have an `Envelope`, you can attach extra information to it called stamps.

+So yes, literally you put a message in an envelope and then attach stamps.
+Is this your favorite component or what?

+Anyways, those stamps can carry all sorts of information.
+For example, if you're using RabbitMQ, you can configure a few things about how the message is delivered.
+Or, you can configure a delay.

+## Put the Message into the Envelope, then add Stamps

-We're going to say `$envelope = new Envelope()` and pass it our `$message`.
-Ben, I'm gonna pass this a second optional argument, which is an array of stamps to put on there.
+Check this out: say `$envelope = new Envelope()` and pass it our `$message`.
+Then, pass this an optional argument, which is an array of stamps.
+Include just one:
-And here I'm going to say `new DelayStamp()` and I'm past this `5000`, which is at five seconds.
-And then I'm going to pass the `$envelope`, not the message into `$messageBus->dispatch()`.
-And like I said a second ago, when you pass a message to dispatch, it actually just creates an empty envelope for you.
-And, and for wraps your message in it.
-If you asked an envelope, then that's the envelope that's used.
-So this is really no different than what happened before except that we're applying a `DelayStamp` to our message.
-All right, so let's restart Ms. Case.
-We actually don't even need to restart our worker because this code is actually not handled by our worker.
-Let me just go over and look at my work.
-I'm going to clear the screen here.
-Let's go over and let's upload three photos

-and then real quick, I'm gonna move over here and we'll count one, two, three, four, five, yup.
-And you can see it and delayed and then immediately handled those messages.
-So yeah, you're not going to use stamps a ton, but there's gonna be various times in the system when you need to configure something about the delivery or handling of your message in stamps are going to be the way that you do at.
-You seem to understand that, that they're actually even more stamps are added internally to track different things.
-So check this out.
-I'm going to wrap `$messageBus->dispatch()` in a `dump()` call.

-Then let's go over and I'll just upload one new image.
-And then down here I'm going to open up the uh, profiler for that latest API request and then go down here to debug.
-There it is.
-So you can see our envelope being dumped.
-You can see the ad punk and an image inside of it, but check out the steps.
-There's four stamps inside of there.
-There's our `DelayStamp` like we expected, but there's also a `BusNameStamp`.
-This records the name of the bus that it was, uh, the message was, um, put onto you.
-As we're going to talk about later, you can actually have multiple message buses and this is so that when the worker processes your message, it knows which buses should be handling it.
-Now says a couple things.
-The `SentStamp` actually basically says this message has been sent to a transport and records, which one?
-And also something called a tr, a `TransportMessageIdStamp`, which is a fancy way of the doctor and transport saying, hey, this was the idea in the database of this is 62.
-These are all things that you don't need to worry about, but there are things that are tracked internally and if you ever need to do something a little bit more advanced, you might run into these, uh, for example, in a few minutes we're going to create something called a middleware.

-Which allows you to hook into the process of handling SSmessages and the way they were going to determine whether a message is being handled currently or instead was sent to a transport we handle later is by looking for the `SentStamp` on the envelope.
-So now has, has close that, let's remove our `dump()` and then so that I don't drive myself go too crazy.
-Let's actually re genes that delay stamp down to just `500` milliseconds.
-And when we do it this time, you can see that that message was handled almost immediately.
+`new DelayStamp(5000)`.
+This indicates to the transport... which is kind of like the mail carrier... that you'd like this message to be delayed 5 seconds before it's delivered.
+Finally, pass the `$envelope` - *not* the message - into `$messageBus->dispatch()`.

+Yep, the `dispatch()` accepts raw message objects *or* `Envelope` objects.
+If you pass a raw message, it wraps it in an `Envelope`.
+If you *do* pass an `Envelope`, it uses it!
+The end result is the same as before... except that we're now applying a `DelayStamp`.

+Let's try it!
+This time we *don't* need to restart our worker because we haven't changed any code *it* will use - we've only changed code that control how the message will be *delivered*.
+But... if you're ever not sure - just restart it.

+But I'll clear the console so we can watch what happens more easily.
+Then... let's upload three photos and... one, two, three, four there it is!
+It delayed 5 seconds and *then* started processing each like normal.
+There's not a 5 second delay *between* handling each message: it just makes sure that each message is handled no *sooner* than 5 seconds after sending it.

+## What other Stamps are There?

+Anyways, you may not use staps a *ton*, but you will need them from time-to-time.
+You'll probably Google "How do I configure validation groups in Messenger" and learn *which* stamp controls this.
+Don't worry, I'll talk about validation later - it's *not* something that's happening right now.

+One *other* cool thing is that, internally, Messenger *itself* uses stamps to track and help deliver messages correctly.
+Check this out: wrap `$messageBus->dispatch()` in a `dump()` call.

+Let's go over and upload one new image.
+Then, on the web debug toolbar, find the AJAX request that just finished - it'll be the bottom one - click to open its profiler and then click "Debug" on the left.
+There it is!
+The `dispatch()` method *returns* an `Envelope`... which holds the message of course... and *now* has *four* stamps!
+It has `DelayStamp`, like we expected, but also a `BusNameStamp`, which records the name of the bus that it was sent to.
+This is cool: we only have one bus now, but you're allowed to have *multiple*, and we'll talk about that later. the `BusNameStamp` helps the worker now *which* stamp to send the `Envelope` to after it's read from the transport.

+Then, the `SentStamp` is basically a marker that says "this message was sent to a transport instead of being handled immediately" and also something called a `TransportMessageIdStamp`, which literally contains the *id* of the new row in the `messenger_messages` table... in case that's useful.

+You don't *really* need to care about any of this - but watching what stamps are being added to your `Envelope` may help you debug an issue or do some more advanced stuff.
+In fact, some of these will come in handy soon when we talk about middleware.

+For now, remove the `dump()` and then, so I don't drive myself crazy with how slow this is, change the `DelayStamp` to 500 milliseconds.
+Shh, don't tell Ponka.
+After this change... yep!
+The message is *almost* handled immediately.

+Next, let's talk about retries and what happens when things go wrong!
+No joke: this stuff is *super* cool.